Elvis Andrus Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers' 4.45 team ERA ranks 19th among all MLB pitching staffs.
+- The Dodgers have a 4.50 team ERA that ranks 21st among all league pitching staffs.

-- Dodgers pitchers combine to allow 81 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to surrender 84 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Kershaw gets the start for the Dodgers, his 14th of the season.
-He is 8-4 with a 2.95 ERA and 93 strikeouts in 76 1/3 innings pitched.
+- The Dodgers will send Grove (0-2) to the mound to make his sixth start of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts in 25 2/3 innings pitched.

-- In his last appearance on Thursday, the lefty went seven scoreless innings against the Cincinnati Reds while surrendering five hits.
+- In his last appearance -- out of the bullpen on Friday -- the righty threw four innings against the Philadelphia Phillies, giving up four earned runs while surrendering seven hits.

+- The 26-year-old has an ERA of 8.28, with 8.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.